How to shop for makeup online

 Pick the right store

 And in case all your research fails – or you’re like me and addicted to trying out brand new stuff that has no reviews yet – you can always buy from a store with a generous return policy just in case.
-Sephora, for example, will take returns for any reason (as far as I know), and Nordstrom has free shipping and returns all the time.
+Sephora, for example, will take returns for any reason (as far as I know), Nordstrom has free shipping and returns all the time and Macy’s has great discounts as well, just visit https://www.raise.com/coupons/macys and find out!

 Don’t limit yourself to just big cosmetic/department stores either!
 I’ve gotten lots of good deals from blush.com and beauty.com (they frequently have coupons), which are online-only stores.
 You can also check a brand’s website to see if there are any locations near you; Jouer, for example, doesn’t have any department store counters within a six-hour drive of me, but I recently discovered there’s a boutique that sells the line just about 45 minutes away.